wpkelso/notes/Field Effect Transistor.md

 ### Four-Resistor Bias Network

-A four-resistor bias network is used for biasing transistors in discrete circuits, as it stabilizes the bias point with respect to device parameter and temperature variations using negative feedback.
+A four-resistor bias network is used for biasing [[Transistor|transistors]] in discrete circuits, as it stabilizes the bias point with respect to device parameter and temperature variations using negative feedback.
 Generally, it is used to bias transistors in saturation region.